zombitron/zombitron-example/readme.md

   <summary>Install node</summary>
 <a href="https://nodejs.org/en/download">Node installation</a>

-The code has been tested on node version 16 and node version 12.
+The code has been tested on node version 22.16.0 LTS and node version 12.13.0 (LTS)
-You should at most use node 16 if you don't want to be adventurous yet.
 </details>

 ## SETUP SERVER